NREL/EnergyPlus/design/FY2019/NFP-AFN-Contaminant-Transport.md

 ## Example File and Transition Changes ##
 An example file will be created that demonstrates the new feature.

+## Discussion and Comments

+* Inclusion of explicit solution method (Lixing Gu): The stability issue is hard to address with documentation and/or warnings, so leaving this for a future release after the feature has gotten some use is a better path
+* Filter as a full-fledged component with a flow model (Lixing Gu): This would simplify the implementation somewhat, but would probably tightly link the flow model and material transport model too much.
+Considering options for renaming the additional field in linkages.
+* Ambient versus default concentration (Lixing Gu): Will rename the ambient concentration field to be default.
+* Use of Material as name (Mike Witte): After further discussion, the terminology "AirflowNetwork Material" will be adopted for use in EnergyPlus

 ## References ##
 Lorenzetti, David M, and Craig P Wray.
 "Air-Handling System Modeling in EnergyPlus: Recommendations for Meeting Stakeholder Needs."
 2014.
 LBNL-6863E.